Inside HWI

 NEWS

-Dr. Sarah EJ Bowman and the National High-Throughput Crystallization Center involved in addressing the challenge of finding new antimicrobials
+Dr. Sarah EJ Bowman and the National Crystallization Center help address the challenge of finding new antimicrobials

 HWI has been involved in a large collaborative project resulting in a paper published in Nature Microbiology.